NouraAlgohary/Super-Store-Sample-Data-Analysis/README.md

 # Super-Store-Sample-Data-Analysis
 This Tableau Data Analysis project revolves around exploring the Superstore Sample dataset.
 The objective is to derive meaningful insights and create impactful visualizations to aid decision-making.
 Below is a brief summary of the project's key components and outcomes.

-You can view my interactive Power BI Report [here](https://public.tableau.com/app/profile/noura.algohary/viz/SuperStoreSampleProject/ProductDashboard).
+You can view my interactive Tableau Dashboard [here](https://public.tableau.com/app/profile/noura.algohary/viz/SuperStoreSampleProject/ProductDashboard).

 ## Implementation Highlights:
 ### Data Preparation: